Added sugar is unhealthy when consumed in excess.

 The amount of liquid sugar that can be consumed without causing health problems varies from person to person.
-However, limiting fruit juice to 2 ounces (59 ml) per day and completely avoiding other beverages with added sugars is your best bet.
+However, limiting fruit juice to 2 ounces (60 mL) per day and completely avoiding other beverages with added sugars is your best option.

 Plain water is the healthiest beverage you can drink.
 However, alternating plain water with beverages that provide a little flavor is more realistic for many people.

-Here are a few healthy alternatives to sugar-sweetened beverages and fruit juice:
+Here are a few healthy alternatives to sugar sweetened beverages and fruit juice:

-- Plain or sparkling water with a slice of lemon or lime.
+- plain or sparkling water with a slice of lemon or lime

-- Iced black or green tea with lemon.
+- iced black or green tea with lemon

-- Iced herbal tea.
+- iced herbal tea

-- Hot or iced coffee with milk or cream.
+- hot or iced coffee with milk or cream

 However, if you’re transitioning from sugar-sweetened beverages, you may find it helpful to use one of these natural sweeteners.